Werribee suburb profile

 Werribee property market performance

-Werribee’s property market has remained stable over the past 12 months, with no change in median house and unit values.
-The median house price stands at $599,500, while the median unit price is $400,000, indicating a balanced demand for both property types.
+Werribee’s property market has remained stable over the past 12 months, with no change in the median values for both houses and units.
+The median house price stands at $599,500, while the median unit price is $400,000, indicating consistent demand in the area.

-Sales activity has been robust, with 234 houses and 32 units sold in the past 12 months.
-Houses are selling slightly faster than units, with a median of 37 days on the market compared to 34 days for units, suggesting a healthy turnover in the property market.
+Sales activity has been robust, with 234 houses and 32 units sold over the last 12 months.
+Properties are moving relatively quickly, with houses spending a median of 37 days on the market and units 34 days, suggesting a healthy turnover rate.

-The rental market in Werribee has seen notable growth, with house rents increasing by 6.1% and unit rents rising by 10.5% over the last 12 months.
-The average rent for houses is $475, while units command an average of $420, reflecting strong demand in the rental sector.
+The rental market in Werribee has seen notable growth, with house rents increasing by 6.1% and unit rents by 10.5% over the past year.
+The average rent for houses is $475, while units command $420, reflecting strong rental demand.

 Werribee demographics